 - Phase B

-Place phase B ingredients into the separate beaker, and mix well.
+Place phase B ingredients into a separate beaker and mix well.

 - Phase C